microsoft/nni/docs/en_US/Compressor/pruning.rst

 NNI provides multiple fine-grained pruning and structured pruning algorithms.
 It supports Tensorflow and PyTorch with unified interface.
 For users to prune their models, they only need to add several lines in their code.
-For the structural filter pruning, NNI also provides a dependency-aware mode.
+For the structured filter pruning, NNI also provides a dependency-aware mode.
 In the dependency-aware mode, the filter pruner will get better speed gain after the speedup.

 For details, please refer to the following tutorials: